bartmichu/node-urbackup-server-api/README.md

 Using client ID should be preferred to client name for repeated method calls.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
-**Returns**: <code>Array</code> \| <code>null</code> - When successfull, an array of objects representing log entries.
+**Returns**: <code>Array</code> - When successful, an array of objects representing log entries.
 Empty array when no matching clients or logs found.
-Null when API call was unsuccessfull or returned unexpected data.

 | Param | Type | Description |
 | --- | --- | --- |